RUCKBReasoning/From_Pixels_to_Tokens/README.md

 - `--data_root_dir` to the RLDS dataset root
 - `--data_mix` to the target dataset split or mixture
 - `--action_tokenizer_ckpt` when training `la_tok`
+- `--pretrained_checkpoint` and `--from_pretrained True` when loading a checkpoint for continued training or evaluation

 Example baseline command: